Glaucoma Treatment NYC by Marc Bystock L.Ac.

 Call Marc Bystock L.Ac.

 "I always use specialized acupuncture techniques whenever I treat patients for degenerative eye disorders.
-Often, I will include into the treatments micro-current stimulation, electrical stimulation, cold laser, and bioenergetics.
+Often, I will include in the treatments micro-current stimulation, electrical stimulation, cold laser, and bioenergetics.
 Using these techniques, I can help over 75% of glaucoma and ophthalmological patients who visit me each year!"

 -Marc Bystock L.Ac.